hasura/supergraph-ndc-demo/README.md

-# Installation
+# Local Installation
 Clone this

-Fill out the .env with your details using .env.example as a template
+Fill out the .env with your details using .env.example as a template (You should only need to provide a github PAT for defaults)

-Run docker compose up
+Run `docker compose up`

-Navigate to http://localhost:8000/ for GraphiQL
+Navigate to `http://localhost:8000/` for GraphiQL via V3 engine

-Navigate to http://localhost:6333/ for Qdrant dashboard
+# Cloud Access

-## Overview
+There is a supergraph project currently hosted [here](https://console.hasura.io/project/glad-sturgeon-9850/graphql).
+This project includes an additional Neon database in the default namespace.
+Work is being done to add that to the local demo.
+All the same queries will run in both.
+To demo console, use the cloud project.
+To demo speed use the local one.

 ## Supergraph query